torgtrungus/slackescapepod/README.md

 `emoji:read`
 Then, continue until you get the token.

-3. Run `slackexporter.py`
+3. Run Python script `slackexporter.py`

+ - A partial export can be continued by running the script again.
+It will not re-download content that has already been rescued.
+You can run it again and it will attempt to complete the 'export'.

 ## Output

-A directory with all content organized by channel, then by day - as HTML resembling the Slack web interface (from 2022)
+A directory with all content organized first by channel, and then by day - as HTML resembling the Slack web interface (from 2022)